-This guide is also available in video format.
-Click on the image below to watch the video or scroll down for the written version.
+An older version of this guide is available in video format.
+Click below to watch the video or scroll down for the written version.

-When logging into APEX for the very first time, you are asked to provide the name and code of your company.
+In the final tab, you are asked to provide the name and code of your company.
 The name you choose must not violate APEX’s terms of service, meaning that it must not be offensive or too similar to the name of an already existing company.
-The code is an abbreviation, an identifier, used for looking up your company within APEX.
+Next, you get to choose the company code, which is an abbreviation, an identifier used for looking up your company within APEX.
 It must be three to four letters long and, like the company name, it needs to be unique.

 This page is part of the introductory tutorial, which encompasses parts 1 and 2 (2.1-2.5).
 Use the arrows on the sides to cycle through all available tutorials in order, from introductory to more and more specific topics.